 Criminal proceedings by the Serious Fraud Office have commenced today against three former employees at Barclays Bank Plc, Peter Charles Johnson, Jonathan James Mathew and Stylianos Contogoulas, in connection with the manipulation of LIBOR.
 It is alleged they conspired to defraud between 1 June 2005 and 31 August 2007.

 Notes for editors:

-- On 6 July 2012 the Serious Fraud Office announced that it had decided to accept the LIBOR matter for investigation.
+- On 6 July 2012 the SFO announced that it had decided to accept the LIBOR case for investigation.

-- The Serious Fraud Office is a government department responsible for investigating and prosecuting serious and complex fraud and corruption.
-It is headed by the Director, David Green QC, who exercises powers under the superintendence of the Attorney General.
+- The SFO is an independent government department responsible for investigating and prosecuting serious and complex fraud, bribery and corruption.
+It is headed by the Director, David Green CB QC, who exercises powers under the superintendence of the Attorney General.
 These powers are derived from the Criminal Justice Act 1987.

-- The strict liability rule in the Contempt of Court Act 1981 applies.
+- The strict liability rule in the Contempt of Court Act 1981 applies to these proceedings.

 - Press Office contact details: Tel 0207 239 7000 / 7004 or email email@example.com